prateek1110-git/pn_diode/README.md

   - Data preprocessing, model training, and evaluation steps.

 - **`web.html`:**
-  - HTML template for the web interface.
+  - HTML & CSS template for the web interface.
   - Form for input parameters.
   - Displays the predicted output current.
   - Shows the history of previous predictions.